 Naturally, the avenue has been of interest for hackers and cybercriminals since it was launched, which eventually led to cryptojacking.

-Somewhere in the world, a hacker could be using the resources of your computer for mining cryptocurrency, and you’d never be aware of it—this is exactly what Cryptojacking is.
-This crypto-mining malware came to the surface just a couple of years ago as a way to use a person’s CPU to perform crypto-mining calculations.
-The hackers behind these operations usually consolidate the resources from the infected machines to create entire crypto-farms—all without the users ever being aware of it.
+Somewhere in the world, a hacker could be using your computer’s resources to mine cryptocurrency.
+You would never be aware of it.
+This is exactly what Cryptojacking is.
+The crypto-mining malware surfaced just a couple of years ago.
+It allows hackers to use a person’s CPU for crypto-mining calculations.
+The hackers usually consolidate resources from infected machines.
+They create entire crypto-farms, all without the users knowing.

-Having said that, there is no actual cap on how much cryptocurrency can be generated by Cryptojacking—making it an ideal avenue for hackers to venture into.
-It seems to grow in popularity with each passing day because it is a high-money venture with very little risks.
+There is no cap on how much cryptocurrency Cryptojacking can generate.
+This makes it an ideal avenue for hackers.
+Cryptojacking seems to grow in popularity with each passing day.
+It is a high-money venture with very little risk.

 Cryptojacking Detection—Signs to Look Out For